Pinaki82/crust/README.md

 The `&` operator indicates that this argument is a _reference_ to a _mutable_ variable.

+From Rust doc:

-It gives you a way to let multiple parts of your code access one piece of data without needing to copy that data into memory multiple times.
-It's a complex topic.
+> It gives you a way to let multiple parts of your code access one piece of data without needing to copy that data into memory multiple times.

+The `&` operator is very similar to the "_address of_" operator (`&`) in C. Sort of Pointers?
+Sort of! _References_ are a complex topic.
 For now, all you need to know is that like variables, references are immutable by default.
 Hence, you need to write `&mut user_submitted_radius` rather than `&user_submitted_radius` to make it mutable.

 The `Result` _Type_ and handling failure: